nrsherr2/trip-reports/2025/6/San Francisco - OffKai, CGA, SFDK/TripReport.md

 I looked up the directions to the hotel on my phone, and it seemed like I could still make it with public transit, if I hit every stop on time.
 With this knowledge, I added a clipper pass to my phone and prepared for multiple transfers.
 Being able to pay with a single pass on my phone was _huge_, especially for the amount of distance covered.

-I arrived at the hotel just after midnight, and after an awkward interaction getting checked in (I made it before Platypus), I was settled into the hotel room.
+I arrived at the hotel around 12:30AM, and after an awkward interaction getting checked in (I made it before Platypus), I was settled into the hotel room.
+Platypus wasn't far behind, arriving at 1AM.
+Despite the jet lag resulting in my biological time being nearly 4AM, I was stil alert enough to open the hotel door for Platypus and reach a relatively fine state of unpacking.
+We both finally settled into bed at around 2AM.
+It wasn't a great sleeping experience, with having to get used to the mattress, pillows, room temperature, and everything else, but at that point, I was just happy to go to sleep.
+Luckily, I didn't have anything on my schedule until the next day at 1PM, so I was free to sleep in as late as I wanted.

 ### Public Transit:
 - SFO Airport Rail